AshIsAtWork/MolSim/submissions/assignment-5/Report.md

 1. Make access to each molecule exclusive.
 2. Make access to each cell exclusive.

 As big simulations contain a lot of molecules, assigning a lock to each molecule would be too much overhead.
-Better is option two and prevent threads operating on the same cells simultaneously.
+Better is option two that prevents threads operating on the same cells simultaneously.
 Making access to each cell exclusive is a good trade-off between the number of required locks and the goal to assign as least resources as possible exclusively to one thread.
 Of course, in a perfect world, the work is distributed over all threads in such a way that at no time two threads want to access the same exclusive resource.
 This is exactly what we are trying to achieve with our second parallelization strategy.

-Maybe first a few words how the work is assigned to each thread.
+Maybe first a few words how the work is assigned to each thread in the first two strategies.
 This happens in the method `applyToAllUniquePairsInDomainParallelHelper` in the class LinkedCellContainer.
 The shared variable `nextCellToSchedule` keeps track of the index of the vector that contains the schedule prescribing the order in which the cells should be processed.
 As all available threads execute this code concurrently, the access to this shared variable has to be synchronized, so that no cell is processed twice.
 The processing of one cell consists of processing the cell itself and all neighbors that this cell owns.
 Therefore, the work is distributed dynamically to whatever thread that is idle.
 This approach ensures that the work is distributed over all threads more or less evenly even if the particle distribution is inhomogeneous.
 A disadvantage of dynamic scheduling compared to a static assignment of the work is that it has a little overhead at runtime because it requires additional synchronization.
 Nevertheless, we think it being the right approach as a static distribution only makes sense when the cost of processing each cell is almost identical, which is definitely not the case when particles are concentrated on only a tiny fraction of all available cells.
-A few last words why we did not use the scheduling provided by OpenMP but did it implement it by ourselves.
+A few last words why we did not use the scheduling provided by OpenMP but did implement it by ourselves.
 OpenMPs scheduler is more efficient than our approach, but as we want to compare two different schedules, we want to have full control over the scheduling to make the comparison as meaningful as possible and not only assume what happens under the hood of OpenMP.

-The first schedule, used by our first parallelizing strategy, we called `linear`, as it traverses each cell in the linked cells container in order by first processing cells along the x-axis, followed by the y-axis and finally the z-axis.
+The first schedule, used by our first parallelizing strategy, we call `linear`, as it traverses each cell in the linked cells container in order by first processing cells along the x-axis, followed by the y-axis and finally the z-axis.
 For the first 100 iterations of the three-dimensional Rayleigh-Taylor instability, the first parallelization strategy exhibits the following running times:

+Note: All time measurements have been conducted on Linux cluster `cm2_inter`.

 | **Number of threads** | **Running time** | **MUps** | **Speedup** |
 |-----------------------|------------------|----------|-------------|